Great St Bernard Tunnel: Description

-The name of the tunnel comes directly from that of the Grand St Bernard Pass, and thereby indirectly from the saint who in AD 1049 founded the hospice high above the tunnel, that also bears his name.
-Tourists on the Swiss side additionally find themselves reminded by road side billboards of the saint's association with St Bernard dogs.
+The name of the tunnel comes directly from that of the Grand St Bernard Pass, and thereby indirectly from the saint who in AD 1049 founded the hospice high above the tunnel, which also bears his name.
+Tourists on the Swiss side additionally find themselves reminded by roadside billboards of the saint's association with St Bernard dogs.

 The Rhône Pipeline has carried oil through the tunnel since 1966.

 Toll charges

 History

-Before the tunnel was constructed, the frontier was passable here only using the Great St Bernard Pass.
+Before the tunnel was constructed, the frontier was passable here only using the Great St Bernard Pass, which took its name from the Great St Bernard Hospice, a monastery, and ultimately from the monastery's founder Bernard of Menthon.

 The pass remains an option in summer, but is normally closed by snow between October and May, and sometimes for longer.
-The tunnel is intended to be usable for 365 days every year.
+The tunnel, on the other hand, is intended to be usable uninterruptedly for 365 days throughout the year.

-The tunnel was opened to traffic on 19 March 1964, having been under construction since 1958.
-It became the longest road tunnel in the world, surpassing the Vielha tunnel in the Pyrenees in Spain which was opened in 1948.
+Construction of the tunnel began in 1958 and it was opened to traffic on 19 March 1964, when it was the longest road tunnel in the world, surpassing the Vielha tunnel in the Pyrenees in Spain which was opened in 1948.

-The approach roads have been progressively improved, and most recently the avalanche covers extended on the southern side.
+The approach roads have been progressively improved, and most recently the avalanche covers have been extended on the southern side.
 The Mont Blanc tunnel tragedy of 1999 prompted a major review of road tunnel safety in several countries including Switzerland, and significant safety upgrades are planned for the Grand St Bernard Tunnel.
 A speed limit of 80 km/h (50 mph) is already in force inside the tunnel.

 Access and popularity

-The tunnel and most of the connecting road between Aosta and Martigny are only single carriageway roads, and for most relevant city destinations in Switzerland and Italy the toll free St Gotthard Tunnel and Simplon Pass offer more direct or at least faster routes.
+The tunnel and most of the connecting roads between Aosta and Martigny are only single-carriageway roads, and for most relevant city destinations in Switzerland and Italy the toll-free St Gotthard Tunnel and Simplon Pass offer more direct or at least faster routes.
 This and the toll ensure that the Grand San Bernard Tunnel rarely suffers from the levels of holiday season congestion that plague the more popular Alpine crossing routes.